 Seeing any Bees with Pollen?

 Have you ever seen a honey bee flying from flower to flower carrying pollen?
 Most of us have seen honey bees and other types of bees with pollen.
 Why do they collect pollen?
-And, What do bees do with pollen?
+And, What do bees do with pollen back at the hive?

 How do Bees Use Pollen?